KillingSpark/sparkzstd/Readme.md

 Checksums should be supported, and maybe resetting the reader/decompressor so it can read a new frame without having to allocate a new one.

 ## How do I use this?

+You can use this a library in your own project.
+In cmd/* are different programs that make use of this library.

+### Library usage
 There are two things this libary primarly provides to users.

 Firstly an io.Reader compatible "FrameReader".
 It is created by calling "NewFrameReader(r)" which accepts any io.Reader.
 This reader can be for example a file that contains a zstd-Frame, or a tcp connection that receives a zstd frame.